fpenzar/water_speed_detection/README.md

 ### Extracting blob features

 From the binary image, only white pixels are considered.
 A `blob_feature` is a structure representing all connected white pixels (a single wave, a single edge).
 Two white pixels are connected if they are neighbours (distance of 1), on the diagonals or to the left, right, up or down.
-For each `blob_feature` its center, weight (number of white pixels) and shape (ration of height/width) are calculated.

 ### Pairing features